Proficiency Testing Scheme

 - PT is run annually, whereas the PAM is run over a three-year cycle.

-- PT involves a refiner’s laboratory assaying a single piece of gold and submitting the results not to the LBMA, but to the facilitator – in this case FAPAS.
+- PT involves a refiner’s laboratory assaying a single piece of gold and/or silver and submitting the results not to the LBMA, but to the facilitator – in this case FAPAS.
 PAM goes wider than just assay testing: it involves production and financial tests.

 - PT is anonymous.
 The LBMA does not receive any information on the identity of the labs participating in the scheme.
 FAPAS assign a code to each lab, and only each individual participant knows their code but not those of the other participants.